 Now you will be redirected to the Cookie Category page of the plugin.

 Step 4 – Rest of the steps are the same for both new and existing users.
 You can go to the above section to continue with the steps.

 Policy (Privacy/Cookie) Generator

 By un-selecting the template from the left side you can also remove the unwanted content from the policy page.
 You also have the option to add new content to it.

 This section allows you to manage automatic script blocking for your website.
-The following three plugins are currently supported for auto-blocking.
+The following plugins are currently supported for auto-blocking.

 - Official Facebook Pixel

 Plugins marked inactive are either not installed or activated on your website.
 Enabled plugins will be blocked by default on the front-end of your website prior to obtaining user consent and rendered respectively based on consent.